keltia/archive/README.md

     go get github.com/keltia/archive

 is enough to fetch, build and install.
+Most of the time you will not need to do it explicitely, other applications will fetch it automatically as a dependency.

 # Dependencies